ogrigas/life-without-objects/3-polymorphism.md

 ### OO Polymorphism

-- Inheritance hierarchy
-- Interfaces
+- Interfaces / Subclasses
-- Dependency inversion
+- Dispatch on the type of first argument

 ---